Academy: Academies of sciences

 After the short-lived Academia Secretorum Naturae of Naples, the first academy exclusively devoted to sciences was the Accademia dei Lincei founded in 1603 in Rome, particularly focused on natural sciences.

 In 1657 some students of Galileo founded the Accademia del Cimento (Academy of Experiment) in Florence, focused on physics and astronomy.
 The foundation of academy was funded by Prince Leopoldo and Grand Duke Ferdinando II de' Medici.
 This academy lasted after few decades.

 In 1652 was founded the Academia Naturae Curiosorum by four physicians.
-In 1677, Leopold I, emperor of the Holy Roman Empire, recognised the society and in 1687 he gave it the epithet Leopoldina, with which is internationally famous., p.
+In 1677, Leopold I, Holy Roman Emperor, recognised the society and in 1687 he gave it the epithet Leopoldina, with which is internationally famous., p.
 7–8;

 So, it became the academy of sciences for the whole Holy Roman Empire.

 On 28 November 1660, a group of scientists from and influenced by the Invisible College (gathering approximately since 1645) met at Gresham College and announced the formation of a "College for the Promoting of Physico-Mathematical Experimental Learning", which would meet weekly to discuss science and run experiments.
 In 1662 Charles II of England signed a Royal Charter which created the "Royal Society of London", then "Royal Society of London for the Improvement of Natural Knowledge".

 In 1666 Colbert gathered a small group of scholars to found a scientific society in Paris.
 The first 30 years of the academy's existence were relatively informal, since no statutes had as yet been laid down for the institution.
 In contrast to Royal Society, the academy was founded as an organ of government.
 In 1699, Louis XIV gave the academy its first rules and named it Académie royale des sciences.

 Although Prussia was a member of Holy Roman Empire, in 1700 Prince-elector Frederick III of Brandenburg founded its own Prussian Academy of Sciences upon the advice of Gottfried Leibniz, who was appointed president.

 During the 18th century many European kings followed and founded their own academy of sciences: in 1714 the Academy of Sciences of the Institute of Bologna, in 1724 the Russian Academy of Sciences, in 1731 the Royal Dublin Society, in 1735 in Tuscany, in 1739 the Royal Swedish Academy of Sciences, in 1742 the Royal Danish Academy of Sciences and Letters, in 1751 the Göttingen Academy of Sciences, in 1754 in Erfurt, in 1759 the Bavarian Academy of Sciences and Humanities, in 1763 the Academia Theodoro-Palatina in Heidelberg, in 1779 the Sciences Academy of Lisbon, in 1783 the Royal Society of Edinburgh, in 1782 the Accademia dei Quaranta in Rome, in 1784 in Turin.

 This kind of academy lost importance after the university reform begun with the foundation of the University of Berlin, when universities were provided with laboratories and clinics, and were charged with doing experimental research.